 Extended Project Qualification (EPQ)

-The EPQ is a nationally-recognised qualification that involves undertaking an independent research project.
-If you choose to take an EPQ, you’ll have the opportunity to embark on a unique and self-directed project in addition to studying for your three main A levels.
+The EPQ is a nationally recognised qualification that involves undertaking an independent research project.
+Students who take an EPQ will embark on a unique and self-directed project in addition to studying for their main A-Levels.

-- Learn new skills, such as independent research, project management, footnote and bibliography construction and multimedia presentation technique
+- Learn new skills, such as independent research, project management, footnote and bibliography construction and multimedia presentation techniques

 - Receive support from weekly timetabled classes, a series of Year 12 skills talks and an individually assigned project supervisor

-- Provides you with great material for your interviews and personal statement
+- Provides students with great material for interviews and personal statements

-- Gives you a genuine opportunity to engage in high level research or to plan and produce a creative product, all in a supportive environment
+- Gives students a genuine opportunity to engage in high level research or to plan and produce a creative product, all in a supportive environment

-You can start studying your EPQ in your Lower Sixth year and would usually complete it by the end of the Spring term in their Upper Sixth year
+- Students start studying their EPQ in the Autumn term of the Lower Sixth year and complete it by the end of the Spring term in their Upper Sixth year